hapax/hapax.github.io/assets/chuzenji.md

 Chuzenji strings out in a loose "V" around the lake

 But the mass of cloud had settled onto the adjoining plateaus,

+It is a town washed up on the shore like flotsam, a residue of the boom of the 80s and the collapse of the 90s.